 Academic citation literature has been applied to the web, largely by counting citations or backlinks to a given page.
 This gives some approximation of a page’s importance or quality.
 PageRank extends this idea by not counting links from all pages equally, and by normalizing by the number of links on a page.

-The process show in the “George’s Project” screenshots isn’t something that has come about, and it’s possible that we won’t see it from Google.
-It’s also possible that the method of clustering based upon similarity between backlinks from the initial results may not be used.
+The process shown in the “George’s Project” screenshots isn’t something that has come about, and it’s possible that we won’t see it from Google.
+It’s also possible that the method of link-based clustering based on the similarity between backlinks from the initial results may not be used.
 But, it shows some insight into a possibility.